user-vi/JavaAsASecondLanguage/lecture04/slides/lecture04.md

 - NGINX
 - embedded (as a library) - Jetty/Embedded Tomcat

-Web servers have different functionality and can be extensible

-We can extend server functionality by custom logic and respond with dynamic content
+Some web servers can be extended by custom logic
-That's what we use to implement game
+For java you can use Servlet container, like **tomcat** to serve with custom jav code

 ---